 Contributing code to COVESA can be done in two ways.
 Most commonly, code is contributed to a project hosted on GitHub.
 However, some organizations prefer to manage all contributions by means of an Entity Contribution License Agreement (CLA).
 This page discusses both options.
 If a prospective contributor has questions, please contact the COVESA Community Director (pboyes at covesa.global) for details.

 In either contribution option, prospective contributors must understand the sign-off and Developers Certificate of Origin as well as understand the guidelines for handling third-party IP in contributions apply (described below).

 Sign-Off and DCO (Developers Certificate of Origin) Acceptance

-Every contribution must carry the following sign-off line with your real name and email address:
+Every contribution must carry the following sign-off line with your real name and email address like the following example:

 By supplying this sign-off line, you indicate your acceptance of the following COVESA Certificate of Origin (DCO):